 Female Hormonal Assays

 Female hormonal testing is recommended when irregularities are identified in your menstrual cycle or physical examination.
-We offer various hormonal tests at our Beverly Hills and Sherman Oaks offices, including estrogen and progesterone levels, FSH and LH levels, Inhibin B, Anti Mullerian Hormone (AMH), Testosterone and other androgens, thyroid tests, and Prolactin levels.
+We offer various hormonal tests at our Beverly Hills, Sherman Oaks, and Mexico offices, including estrogen and progesterone levels, FSH and LH levels, Inhibin B, Anti Mullerian Hormone (AMH), Testosterone and other androgens, thyroid tests, and Prolactin levels.
 The results of these hormonal tests help determine the best course of treatment for each individual patient.

 Anti Mullerien Hormone (AMH)

 AMH is a hormone produced by the ovary, that reflects ovarian reserve and recruitable eggs available for fertility in a cycle.
 It is not affected by the time of the cycle and minimally affected by the use of oral contraceptives.
 An individual desiring to evaluate their fertility potential should have a serum AMH level tested.
 High AMH levels are seen in young females with great ovarian reserve or patients with PCOS.

 Inhibin B is a hormone produced by the ovary that can be tested on day 1, 2 or 3 of the menstrual cycle.
 It has been shown to reflect ovarian reserve/ egg quality.
 Levels can fluctuate in a cycle and in between cycles.
 Inhibin B is suppressed by oral contraceptives.
 Its use is not universally accepted by by all fertility specialists.